 Pre-Migration Preparation: WPBakery to Elementor

-Migrating from WPBakery to Elementor requires careful preparation to ensure a smooth and successful transition.
-Before diving into the migration process, you need to take key steps that safeguard your data, minimize potential errors, and make you comfortable with Elementor’s tools and features.
+Before diving into the migration process, take key steps to safeguard your data, minimize potential errors, and become comfortable with Elementor’s tools and features.
 Here’s how you can set the stage for a seamless migration.

 Back Up Your Website